B3rse/a_graph/README.md

 Michele Berselli, <berselli.michele@gmail.com>

 # **Using the library**
-To use the library simply `import a_graph"` into your code.
+To use the library simply `import a_graph` into your code.